Kaka-do or Kaka-don't?

 Kakadu National Park is one of the most famous tourist attractions in Australia.
 No doubt about that.

-But there is doubt in many people's minds whether Kakadu is all that it's hyped up to be.
+But many people wonder whether Kakadu is all that it's hyped up to be.

-More and more often you hear comments like, "They should call it Kaka-don't.
+You hear comments like, "They should call it Kaka-don't.
 It's not worth going.
+Overrated.
 Go to Litchfield.
 That's much better."

 Is it?